openshift/enhancements/README.md

 ## How are Enhancements Reviewed and Approved?

-The author of an enhancement is responsible for managing it through the review process, including soliciting feedback on the pull request and in meetings, if necessary.
+The author of an enhancement is responsible for managing it through the review and approval process, including soliciting feedback on the pull request and in meetings, if necessary.

 Each enhancement should have at least one "approver" and several